emberjs/website/source/blog/2018-06-01-the-emberjs-times-issue-49.md

 This is the second part of a six part series on how we rebuilt the new Ember Guides from the ground up over the course of six months, converting it into an Ember app in the process.
 If you want to see the first part in this series check it out [here](https://blog.stonecircle.io/the-right-way-to-build-the-ember-guides/).
-You can keep track of the future posts by following the RSS feed at the top of the [Stone Circle blog](https://blog.stonecircle.io).
+You can keep track of future posts in this series by following [the RSS feed](https://feedly.com/i/subscription/feed%2Fhttps%3A%2F%2Fblog.stonecircle.io%2Frss.xml).

 ## Initial experiments